vsoch/singularity-scientific-example/README.md

      cd singularity-testing
 ```

+Then you can follow the [run.sh](hpc) script in the cloud folder, given that you have sudo access on your endpoint.
+Running on a cloud provider (with sudo) is equivalent to this.

+As an alternative to building the Docker image from the [Dockerfile](Dockerfile) provided, you can also use the one on [docker hub](https://hub.docker.com/r/vanessa/singularity-scientific-example/).

 ### Goals for this work

 1. **Moveable** We have included the entire analysis in Github repo that can be easily cloned and run, given the user provides credentials to the various environments.
 The container is served by Singularity Hub.